 In discussion with Audio-technica’s marketing director, it was clear that the company had goals to market a wide variety of products to a large customer-base and communicate their high-end audio quality while paying homage to their Japanese roots.
 The mission was to present the brand with the following attributes: Authentic, Organic, Clarity, Immersive, and Heritage.
 Focusing on their “Consumer” market, the target audience is hobbyists, content creators, and musicians ages 18–34.

-Audio-technica’s Marketing Director explained that they had conducted focus groups to test how their products were perceived by potential customers.
-During the focus groups, users stated that the current packaging made them initially skeptical, because it made the products appear as if they were cheap knockoffs.
-To gain additional insight, the same users were shown a collection of images to determine how “high-end audio quality” could be communicated visually.
-A large percentage of the users selected imagery of the mesh patterns and cutouts taken from microphone grilles and speaker grilles, respectively.
-Next, I researched the Japanese culture and found recurring images of circular design elements, pastel color palettes, sunrise gradients, as well as Japanese flowers with distinguishable, geometric patterns that bared a striking resemblance to the patterns of microphone and speaker grilles.
-I then began tracing these patterns to reproduce a hybrid of the two concepts, and created a set of geometric, radial patterns to be incorporated within the brand’s visual language.
+Based on focus group feedback, users had stated that the current packaging made the products appear as if they were cheap knockoffs.
+When asked how “high-end audio quality” could be communicated visually, a large majority of users in the focus group selected images of mesh patterns and cutouts taken from microphone and speaker grilles.
+Japanese culture is heavily influenced by nature, sunrises, and Japanese flowers.
+The distinguishable, geometric patterns found in these flowers bared a striking resemblance to the patterns seen in microphone and speaker grilles.
+I then began tracing these patterns to reproduce a hybrid of the two concepts, developing a set of geometric, radial patterns to be incorporated within the brand’s visual language.

 Product and Lifestyle Photography provided by Audio-Technica, Inc.